 Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2020 Responsible Entity(s) Task 2.4: Develop and adopt a Moderately Priced Housing Ordinance that includes an affordable housing set-aside for new residential development.
 On September 15, 2015, an ordinance concerning Moderately Priced Housing Program was presented to the Prince George's County Council through County Bill CB-056- 2015.
 Although presented, the Bill was not enacted by the County Council.
 DHCD Task 2.5: Establish and capitalize a County Housing Trust Fund with a dedicated source of revenue to provide financing for affordable housing units.
 Through Prince George's County Bill CB-12-2012, as amended in CB-57-2017, the Housing Investment Trust Fund was established.
 The amended Bill, CB-57-2017, was adopted by the County Council on July 18, 2017 and went into effect on September 1, 2017.
-County Council Goal 3: Expand the supply of affordable housing acces sible to persons with disabilities Task 3.1: Continue working with the ADA Coordinator in the DFS to collaborate on accessibility training and compliance issues, specifically, training on housing accessibility. • Collaboration on accessibility training and compliance is a standard that DHCD uses when providing to assistance workshops, community forums, and events.
-DHCD also consults with the Prince Co Coordinator regarding special accommodations compliance issues.
-DHCD Task 3.2: Require that all new and substantially rehabilitated CDBG-assisted and HOME-assisted units comply with visitability standards.
+County Council Goal 3: Expand the supply of affordable housing acces sible to persons with disabilities Collaboration on accessibility training and compliance issues is a standard that DHCD uses when providing technical assistance workshops, community forums, and other public events.
+DHCD also consults with the Prince County ADA Coordinator regarding special accommodations and other compliance issues.
+DHCD Task 3.2: Require that all new and substantially rehabilitated CDBG- assisted and HOME-assisted units comply with visitability standards.
 Conduct site visits prior to the issuance of occupancy permits.
 Adherence to visitability standards is not a HUD requirement (see HUD Notice: CPD-05-09), nor a requirement of the State of Maryland.
-However, CDBG and HOME subrecipients that work with DHCD typically include visitability concepts as part of their design and construction.
+However, CDBG and HOME sub- recipients that work with DHCD typically include visitability concepts as part of their design and construction.
 County DHCD